Ultra-endurance nutrition

 FAQ

-What is the main factor for failure in ultra?
+What is the main failure factor in ultra?

-Often the accumulation of small errors in intake and hydration over a very long period.
+Often the accumulation of small intake and hydration mistakes over a very long duration.

-Can we aim for high contributions throughout the race?
+Can you aim for high intake throughout the whole event?

 It depends on the profile and digestive training.
-A tested progression remains more reliable than an invalid aggressive goal.
+A tested progression stays more reliable than an unvalidated aggressive target.

 Scientific references